 - Salty foods (foods high in sodium, such as processed foods, canned soups, and frozen entrees)

-Natural and home remedies for relief of bloating and gas
+15 natural and home remedies for bloating and gas relief

 The best way to relieve and even prevent symptoms of stomach bloating and gas, is a healthy diet and regular exercise, however, there are many things you can do to prevent and relieve bloating and gas.

 - Identify foods that cause you to have bloating or gas, and eliminate them from your diet.
 Other than vegetables and fruits, many of these foods are not necessary for a healthy and balanced diet.